lino-framework/lino/docs/tested/test_presto.rst

 Exporting to Excel
 ==================

-.. to run (almost) only this test:
+.. to run only this test:
-  $ python setup.py test -s tests.DocsTests.test_docs
+  $ python setup.py test -s tests.DocsTests.test_presto

 General stuff: